top of page

 Mountains to Sea Conservation Trust runs wānanga and workshops that connect communities with nature through hands-on learning, combining mātauranga Māori and science to help participants explore local ecosystems and build skills in monitoring and restoration.

-The 2025 theme—"Celebrating Our Impact and Building Resilience"—reflected the core mahi of Mountains to Sea Conservation Trust and our many collaborators.
-It also aligned with our national Tātai ki te Wai – Wai Connection project, co-funded by the Ministry for the Environment’s Essential Freshwater Fund (EFF), which aimed to empower and connect communities within catchment areas through meaningful collaboration.
+The 2026 theme—"Connection"—reflectsthe core mahi of Mountains to Sea Conservation Trust and our many collaborators.
+It aligns with our national Tātai ki te Wai – Wai Connection project, co-funded by the Ministry for the Environment’s Essential Freshwater Fund (EFF), which aims to empower and connect communities within catchment areas through meaningful collaboration.

 Wānanga Proceedings